mahir2345/Skill-Progress-Tracker/README.md

 # Skill-Progress-Tracker
-It is a skill progress tracking website, made by using Laravel, PHP, MySQL, Java Script, CSS, HTML
+It is a skill progress tracking website, made by using PHP, MySQL, Java Script, CSS, HTML